-- Early in each academic year, a briefing meeting for new Graduate Teachers providing formal induction on the role, departmental teaching and assessment practices, student progress procedures, and guidance on academic content. - Written guidance e.g. a handbook on teaching arrangements, responsibilities and expectations.
+- Early in each academic year, a briefing meeting for new Graduate Teachers providing formal induction on the role, departmental teaching and assessment practices. - Written guidance e.g. a handbook on teaching/demonstrating arrangements, responsibilities and expectations.

 Meeting with Module supervisor